Kagera Region

 Kagera Region (Mkoa wa Kagera in Swahili) is one of Tanzania's 31 administrative regions.
 The region covers an area of 35,686 km2.
 The region is comparable in size to the land area of the Netherlands.
 Kagera Region is bordered to the east by Lake Victoria, Mwanza Region and Mara Region.
 The region is bordered to the south by Geita Region and Kigoma Region.
 Lastly, Kagera borders Rwanda to the west, Uganda to the north and Burundi to the south west.

 The regional capital city is Bukoba.
-According to the 2022 national census, the region had 2,989,299, and 2012 the region had a population of 2,458,023.
+According to the 2022 national census, the region had a population of 2,989,299, an increase from 2,458,023 recorded in 2012.

 Etymology

 The region derives its name from the Kagera River.

 Geography

 Kagera borders Uganda to the north, Rwanda and Burundi to the west, and the Tanzanian regions Kigoma to the south and Geita to the east.
 The Kagera River forms the region's border with Rwanda.
 The region lies in the middle of 30°25' and 32°40' east, and 1°00' and 2°45' south.
 The total area is 35686 km2, of which 25513 km2 is land and 27 percent, and 10173 km2 is water.
 Much of the water is that of the great lake, Victoria, as well as lakes Ikimba, Burigi, Ngono and the Kagera River.
 Kagera is Tanzania's fifteenth-largest region and accounts for approximately 3.3 percent of Tanzania's land area of 885800 km2.
 The regional capital Bukoba is about 1500 km from Dar es Salaam.